Best 5G cell phone plan Android Central 2021

-This plan only includes 5GB of LTE hotspot so it may be worth it to step up to the Magenta Max plan for $15 more if you use a lot of data on your other devices.
+This plan only includes 5GB of LTE hotspot, so it may be worth it to step up to the Magenta Max plan for $15 more if you use a lot of data on your other devices.
 Similarly, you can drop down to the Essentials plan if you only need the basics.
-This makes T-Mobile one of the easiest ways to try out 5G without needing to go for the most expensive plan.
+This makes T-Mobile one of the easiest ways to try out 5G without going for the most expensive plan.
 If you're bringing the family, you can get your third line for free.

 - All plans get 5G